 Renaissance

 The Italian Renaissance was an explosion of art and ideas in the middle of the last millennium.
 Brunelleschi’s Dome and Leonardo da Vinci reveal the genius behind the masterpieces.
 Michelangelo and the Pope’s Ceiling shows creativity under pressure, while The Prince unpacks power politics.
-Boccaccio: A Biography takes us to the roots of Italian storytelling.
+The Decameron takes us to the roots of Italian storytelling.
 This collection brings to life the thinkers and artists who changed the world.

 9780099526780-Brunelleschi's Dome : The Story of the Great Cathedral in Florence